kablamo/vim-git-log/README.md

     :Git pull

-To review those changes do the following:
+To review those changes use the following command:

     :Ribbon